tensorflow/transform/docs/api_docs/python/tft/vocabulary.md

 * <b>`store_frequency`</b>: If True, frequency of the words is stored in the vocabulary file.
 In the case labels are provided, the mutual information is stored in the file instead.
 Each line in the file will be of the form 'frequency word'.
+NOTE: if this is True then the computed vocabulary cannot be used with <a href="../tft/apply_vocabulary.md"><code>tft.apply_vocabulary</code></a> directly, since frequencies are added to the beginning of each row of the vocabulary, which the mapper will not ignore.
 * <b>`weights`</b>: (Optional) Weights `Tensor` for the vocabulary.
 It must have the same shape as x.
+* <b>`labels`</b>: (Optional) Labels dense `Tensor` for the vocabulary.
+If provided, the vocabulary is calculated based on mutual information with the label, rather than frequency.
+The labels must have the same batch dimension as x.
+    If x is sparse, labels should be a 1D tensor reflecting row-wise labels.
+    If x is dense, labels can either be a 1D tensor of row-wise labels, or a dense tensor of the identical shape as x (i.e. element-wise labels).
-* <b>`labels`</b>: (Optional) Labels `Tensor` for the vocabulary.
-It must have the same shape as x and be a discrete integerized tensor (If the label is numeric, it should first be bucketized; If the label is a string, an integer vocabulary should first be applied).
+    Labels should be a discrete integerized tensor (If the label is numeric, it should first be bucketized; If the label is a string, an integer vocabulary should first be applied).
+Note: `SparseTensor` labels are not yet supported (b/134931826).
 * <b>`use_adjusted_mutual_info`</b>: If true, and labels are provided, calculate vocabulary using adjusted rather than raw mutual information.
 * <b>`min_diff_from_avg`</b>: MI (or AMI) of a feature x label will be adjusted to zero whenever the difference between count and the expected (average) count is lower than min_diff_from_average.
 This can be thought of as a regularizing parameter that pushes small MI/AMI values to zero.
+If None, a default parameter will be selected based on the size of the dataset (see calculate_recommended_min_diff_from_avg).
 * <b>`coverage_top_k`</b>: (Optional), (Experimental) The minimum number of elements per key to be included in the vocabulary.
 * <b>`coverage_frequency_threshold`</b>: (Optional), (Experimental) Limit the coverage